limbo018/limbo018.github.io/_pages/about.md

 I'm a Ph.D. student at the Department of Electrical and Computer Engineering, University of Texas at Austin, working with Prof. [David Z. Pan](http://www.ece.utexas.edu/~dpan/).
 Previously, I received the B.S. in Microelectronics, Shanghai Jiaotong University in 2013.
-My research interests include physical design, machine learning applications and emerging technology in VLSI CAD.
+My research interests include physical design, machine learning applications, emerging technology in VLSI CAD, and hardware security.

 I have received Franco Cerrina Memorial Best Student Paper Award at SPIE Advanced Lithography Conference 2016, and National Scholarship at Shanghai Jiaotong University in 2012.
 I have interned at Toshiba, IMEC, Cadence, and Oracle.

+I am currently in the **academia job market**.

 News
 ======